fiaisis/frontend/README.md

 # Flexible Interactive Automation frontend

-This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) which has been using Yarn, React, Typescript, and Material-UI.
+This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) which has been using Yarn, React, Typescript, Material-UI and serves as a plugin for [SciGateway](https://github.com/ral-facilities/scigateway).
 The application allows for users to view and manage runs and reductions performed by ISIS instruments.

-The frontend acts as a plugin for [SciGateway](https://github.com/ral-facilities/scigateway).
-The project is in the early stages of development and is continuously being worked on.
+FIA is in the early stages of development and is continuously being worked on.

 ## Starting development